-The basic eligibility criteria for VA Pension are:
+The basic service requirements for VA Aid and Attendance Pension are:

-- The Veteran must have served at least ninety (90) days active military service, one day of which was during a wartime period.
+- The Veteran must have served at least 90 days active duty military service;

 - The Veteran must have been discharged from service under conditions other than dishonorable.